 - We have a network of trusted professionals.
 Many of our clients are tasked with clearing out, listing, or selling a loved one’s Florida property—and they may not know where to start.
 If you need help, we can act as a full-service concierge for all of your needs, connecting you with removal and cleaning services and a local realtor who can help you sell the property.

-- We let you know your options at no cost to you.
-We provide a 60-minute strategy session with every potential probate client to learn the specifics of their case.
+- We let you know your options.
+We provide a 30-minute strategy session with every potential probate client to learn the specifics of their case.
 Once you know where you stand, you can retain our services or move forward on your own with a better understanding of the process.

 No matter what you require, Stivers Law can help you get it done from start to finish.
 Contact us to set up your first strategy session today.